 What software do users need on their computers in order to view my secure PDF documents?

 They need to download and install our free viewer software – Safeguard Secure PDF Viewer.

-The Secure PDF Viewer software can also be freely distributed and published on your own web site if you prefer.
+The Secure PDF Viewer software can be freely distributed and published on your own website if you prefer.

-In addition, you need to set users up with an account on the administration / licensing server, so the system can email them their license file.
-The registration of the license gives them access to the protected PDF document(s) you have licensed them to use.
+In addition, you need to create a user account on the administration / licensing server, so the system can email them their license file.
+The activation of the license gives them access to the protected PDF document(s) you have licensed them to use.

 Can I tell people where to buy a license from if they have not got one?

-When you protect a PDF file you can add a free format text message to it.
-You might want to enter information on how to purchase if you are selling PDF documents or give details on contacting your administrator if the system is used for internal document control.
+When you protect a PDF file, you can add a free-format text message to it.
+You might want to enter information on how to purchase if you are selling PDF documents or ebooks, or give details on contacting your administrator if the system is used for internal document control.

 I sell ebooks and want customer records to be automatically created on the Administration system so that there is no delay in customers receiving their license emails after purchase.
 How can this be achieved?

 You need to purchase our eCommerce API to achieve this.